kcl-lang/kcl-lang.io/versioned_docs/version-0.4.6/user_docs/getting-started/intro.md

 + Organize, simplify, unify and manage large configurations scalably without side effects.
 + Used as a platform engineering language to deliver modern app with [KusionStack](https://kusionstack.io/).

 In addition to the language itself, KCL also provides many additional tools, such as formatting, testing, document, package management, to help users use, understand and check the configuration or policy they write.
-We can reduce the cost of configuration writing and sharing through IDE plug-ins such as VS Code, playground and package manage tools.
+We can reduce the cost of configuration writing and sharing through IDE extensions such as VS Code, playground and package manage tools.
 In addition, through KCL Rust, Go, and Python multilingual SDKs, the configuration can be automatically managed and executed.

 ![](/img/docs/user_docs/intro/kcl-overview.png)